WordCamp Orange County 2017

 Working for U.S.

 One of the things that Steve discussed in his opening remarks is his desire to try to bring WordCamp U.S. to Orange County in 2019.
-WordCamp U.S. is a much larger event with upwards of 2,000 attendees.
+WordCamp U.S. is a much larger event with upwards of 3,000 attendees.
 We’ve started gathering testimonials and are applying to host that event.
 It’s an ambitious move and we will definitely be involved if we’re given the opportunity.
-Regardless, we look forward to the future of WordCamp Orange County and hope to be a part of it for years to come.
+Regardless, we look forward to the future of WordCamp Orange County and hope to show off our local WordPress community to the whole ecosystem.

 How Can We Help You?